temuller/piscola/README.md

 ## SFD dust maps

 PISCOLA uses the dust maps from the [sfddata](https://github.com/kbarbary/sfddata/) repository.
-These can be downloaded and moved into the directory where PISCOLA looks for them by defuault using the ``download_dustmaps.py`` script included in this repository (this script relies on [wget](https://pypi.org/project/wget/)):
+These can be downloaded and moved into the directory where PISCOLA looks for them by default, by using the ``download_dustmaps.py`` script included in this repository (this script relies on [wget](https://pypi.org/project/wget/)):

 ```
 chmod -x download_dustmaps.py